 Computer Engineering Major

-Students graduate from the computer engineering major ready to create solutions in in fields such as technology, renewable energy, robotics, finance, technology, telecommunications and in just about any area and industry.
-Computer engineers apply both software and hardware expertise to building and designing networks and new technologies that improve how we live and work.
+Students graduate with a computer engineering degree ready to innovate in in fields such as technology, renewable energy, robotics, finance, technology and communications, but can apply their expertise in just about any area and industry.
+Computer engineers use computer science, software and hardware expertise to build and design networks and equipment that improves how society lives and works.

-Drexel Engineering combines immersive, design-oriented coursework taught by world-recognized faculty experts with co-op, your capstone senior design experience and research opportunities to have you ready to start a career making an immediate impact.
+Drexel Engineering combines immersive, design-oriented coursework taught by world-recognized faculty experts — with co-op, your capstone senior design experience and research opportunities — for a career making an immediate impact.

 Major: Computer Engineering